 The Company's Omnibus Long-Term Incentive Plan, adopted in 2012 and amended and approved in June 2022 (the "Omnibus Plan"), permits the granting of stock options ("Options"), restricted shares ("Restricted Shares"), restricted share units ("RSUs"), deferred share units ("DSUs"), share appreciation rights ("SARs") and retention awards ("Retention Awards", and together with the Options, the Restricted Shares, the RSUs, the DSUs and the SARs, the "Awards") to directors, senior officers, employees and consultants of the Company or any of its affiliates and employees of management companies engaged by the Company.
-The Omnibus Plan provides that the Board, or a committee appointed by a resolution of the Board, may from time to time, in its discretion, and in accordance with the requirements of the TSX, grant Awards to individuals eligible under the Omnibus Plan, provided that the number of Common Shares reserved for issuance does not exceed 7.5% of the issued and outstanding Common Shares.
+The Omnibus Plan provides that the Board, or a committee appointed by a resolution of the Board, may from time to time, in its discretion, and in accordance with the requirements of the TSX, grant Awards to individuals eligible under the Omnibus Plan, provided that the number of Common Shares reserved for issuance does not exceed 1,000,000.